apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-github-showcase/README.md

 **DEPRECATION NOTICE**

 > This example has a few old concepts from architecture and integration perspective.
 [We are working on an updated version of this example](https://issues.redhat.com/browse/KOGITO-8169).
 Until there, please try our other examples in this directory.
+> In case you still need to run it, latest Kogito version which worked was KOGITO 1.29.0.Final.

 ## Serverless Workflow GitHub Showcase